GalaluddinOwais/The-Evolving-Green-Thing/README.md

 #### Hack Two-Factor Authentication

-The goal is to get as close as possible to the openings and beyond (The learning process ran for each openings situation at a time)
+The goal is to get as close as possible to the openings and beyond (The learning process was executed for each openings situation at a time)

 ![hack](https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/10e55487-2e58-4324-b597-63fe0eefea29)